NathanCustom Tailors

 2. Visit our interactive measurement guide for visual references and photos of each measurement.

-3. Book a free appointment -- whether that is a video measurement call, a WhatsApp consultation, or a visit to our Hoi An shop.
+3. Book a free appointment -- whether that is a video measurement call, a Telegram consultation, or a visit to our Hoi An shop.

 4. Send us your measurements and we will take it from there.

 Custom tailoring should not be complicated.
 And it definitely should not cost what western tailors charge.
 You have the tape measure.
-You have the instructions.
+You have the instructions -- the same ones the sizing standards are built on.
 And you have a team in Hoi An ready to make sure every number is right before we cut a single thread.
+Browse the fabric catalog or start the measurement app whenever you are ready.

 The only question left is: what kind of suit are you building?